zer0Kerbal/MiniSampleReturnCapsule/Readme.md

 #### Cabin notes

 - The mod contains two parts, a command/parachute and Heatshield/cargo-bay.
 - Future Plans: lol.
-Accept compatibility patches, keep it working with future KSP updates.
+Except compatibility patches, keep it working with future KSP updates.
 - I have not personally tested the patches
 - Have a request?
 Glad to have them, kindly submit through GitHub.

 ### Compatibility

 - RemoteTech configs are included.

 ***

 ### Localization